These are the cookie crumbs for my depreciating mind.

 I have written many things about two people’s timeline’s and how that can affect your ability to love and that once you do love that love alone, is not enough.

 The question I often struggle with is, how do you “find” love then?
 We seem to be OK with it “finding” us, but someone has to be doing the hunting.
 If it isn’t me, who is it?
-If your mother taught you the same thing, what kind of stasis is love attracting us to one another in?
+If your mother taught you the same thing, be patient, love will come to you, then aren’t we just in a form of stasis destined never to meet one another?

 If you do run into a situation where there is a potential for love, should you grab it by the head or should you, like a child, pull its hair and run away giggling, in hopes that it got the clue?
 We often use words like “clingy” or “intense” to define those who show their true intentions up front when it comes to the topic.
 I come off as the little kid yelling “Mom, Mom Mom” still, but I’m just excited about most new things and people in my life.
 I find it to be a tricky tight rope to walk, not only for the other person and to not scare away the deer who heard the twig break, but to also keep your own guard and not get trampled by an idea of love.
 To keep the balance of self vs infatuation, letting it breath and grow naturally, but also adding wood to the stove before it burns out too quick.